WarlightProgramming/cslbot/COMMANDS.md

 would cull the bottom half of your league very quickly and also mean that the *average* team (including new teams that just joined) would immediately be on probation (in their **GRACE PERIOD**).

+**MAX RANK**: Maximum rank for a team to continue participating in good standing.

+*Sample Args*: "5", "10", "15"

+*Default*: no maximum

+If you want to just allow the top N teams in the league to continue competing in good standing, supply a value for MAX RANK.
+Any team that's out of the top N long enough will be culled from the league- so you can make things particularly exciting and force teams to constantly compete for the top N spots.

+**MIN GAMES TO CULL**: Minimum games before a team can be eliminated.

+*Sample Args*: "5", "10", "15"

+*Default*: 0 (no minimum)

+This way, you can guarantee teams at least N finished games before they run the risk of probation.
+This reduces the impact of random early rating fluctuations and makes the league less hectic for teams just starting out.
+If you want to set the minimum *number of days* before a team has to worry about elimination, use the **GRACE PERIOD**.